anslan/BGE_biomonitoring_wf/docs/3DNA_extraction_malaise.rst

 based on the `FAVIS protocol (hosted in protocols.io) <https://dx.doi.org/10.17504/protocols.io.kqdg36261g25/v2>`_, with modifications implemented within `Biodiversity Genomics Europe <https://biodiversitygenomics.eu/>`_ project

-If it does not display inline, use the `WorkflowHub link <https://doi.org/10.48546/workflowhub.sop.26.1>`_.
+If it does not display here,
+use the `WorkflowHub link <https://doi.org/10.48546/workflowhub.sop.26.1>`_.

 .. raw:: html